Introduction

 Leaders should initiate the process of learning by:

 - Intentionally getting to know your team.
-People learn best from leaders they trust and feel cared for.
+People learn best from leaders they trust and also feel cared for.

 - Showing belief in your team.